Index of /sereno/csurf

 tar xvfz csurf0.8-linux32-YYMMDD.tgz # N.B.: unpacks to just "csurf"

-un-quarantine the new unpacked directory with:
+On MacOS, un-quarantine the unpacked csurf directory like this:

-sudo xattr -r -d com.apple.quarantine ~/csurf
+sudo xattr -r -d com.apple.quarantine csurf

 [sh/bash/zsh: put in ~/.bashrc or ~/.zshrc]